 - The stagnation in new businesses was being cited as the main reason for the weak reading, with residential construction growth only rebounding marginally from March’s 38-month low and growth in commercial construction at its lowest since July 2013.

-- Markit’s services PMI reading for April offered no salvation since it tumbled lower for the third consecutive month to 38-month low of 52.3.
+- Markit’s services PMI reading for April offered no salvation since it tumbled lower for the third consecutive month to a 38-month low of 52.3.

 - There was a silver lining, however, since the introduction of the national living wage pushed input costs to a 27-month high, which will hopefully apply inflationary pressure and boost consumer spending and sentiment as well.